Hendrix-CS/csci151/labs/sortimator.md

 ## What to Hand In

 Submit your `InsertionSorter.java`, `BubbleSorter.java`, `MergeSorter.java` and
-`QuickSorter.java` implementations, along with a document for your evaluation in Step 6.
+`QuickSorter.java` implementations via Teams, along with a document for your evaluation in Step 6.

 ## Grading